Skip to main content

 Congratulations, you are now ready to find more, and search less!
 There are two main ways to navigate to Enhanced Search in Jira: from the Jira Administration menu select apps then Enhanced Search or select Enhanced Search from the left navigation when viewing a project.

-Step 2: Synchronise Keywords
+Step 2: Synchronise keywords

 After Enhanced Search for Jira Cloud is installed, an administrator must perform an initial synchronisation to allow the JQL keywords to work in Jira's native JQL search.